mayankdrvr/mern_blog/README.md

 **************************************************************************************************

 ## Deployment on Render
 The web app frontend & backend will be deployed in two separate apps on Render.
-Frontend will have the backend api in its Config Vars on Render.
+Frontend will have the backend api in its Environment Variables on Render.
 So, two apps are created on Render, one for frontend and one for backend.

 ### Deploying server folder
 - Download the entire code of this project and create a Github repository and push the entire code in it.